bibanon/android-development-codex/Devices/Other-Devices/TI-Nspire.md

 * [[Nspire Linux]] - A small build of embedded ARM Linux created with Buildroot.
 Works quite nicely, though apps have to be cross-compiled with buildroot.
 * [[PTTKiller]] - A description of an exploit to defeat Press-to-Test, and instructions for educators to prevent students from using the exploit.
 No programs offered here.

+## Models

+* [[Nspire Prototypes]] - Often on eBay, some dishonest sellers will ship out "Not for sale" prototype units.
+These are problematic because they cannot be updated to other OS versions.
+Here are a few links about Critor's research on converting them into Production units.

 ## Sources